 An inexpensive, all natural casein sourced from grass fed cows.

 Ascent provides all the regular features of casein — quality protein, slow digestion — but with a couple of extra benefits for athletes.
 The most important is that it’s certified by Informed Sport, a third party testing company that batch tests supplements to make sure they’re free from banned substances.
 (Many athletes only consume supplements with this certification, and it’s considered more rigorous than Informed Choice, which “only” tests the facilities in which they’re made.)

 Add that to the facts that it’s soy free and contains more carbs than usual (6 grams per 25 grams of protein) and you’ve got a great option for athletes and non-athletes alike.

 - The ingredients don’t include any gluten or soy, qualities valued by “all natural” and Paleo folks.

 - People looking to minimize their carb intake.
 With 6 grams per scoop, this is higher in carbs than usual.
 This is certainly not necessarily a “con” for everyone, but if you’re restricting carbs then this isn’t the best casein.

-- This casein is relatively pricey compared to other options.
+- Penny pinchers.
+This casein is relatively pricey compared to other options.

 - There are three types of gums here (guar, acacia, and xanthan), which a very small portion of the population may have trouble digesting.